 If a baby tooth decays or is removed too early, the space for the permanent teeth is lost and can only be regained through orthodontic treatment.

-Infected baby teeth can cause the permanent teeth to develop improperly, resulting in stains, pits, and weaker teeth.
+Infected baby teeth can cause the permanent teeth to develop incorrectly, resulting in stains, pits, and weaker teeth.

-Primary teeth aid in chewing food properly, promoting healthy nutrition.
+Baby teeth aid in chewing food correctly, promoting healthy nutrition.

-Most children begin losing their baby teeth around the ages 5 or 6 -- usually the front teeth first.
+Most children begin losing their baby teeth around the ages 5 or 6.
+Children often lose the front teeth first.
 They continue to lose baby teeth until the age of 12 or 13 when all of the permanent teeth finally come through, except for the third molars (wisdom teeth).
 These molars begin to appear around age 17 to 21.

-The AAPD recommends the following to ensure your child eats correctly to maintain a healthy body and teeth:
+The AAPD recommends the following to be sure your child eats correctly to maintain a healthy body and teeth:

 Ask your pediatric dentist to help you assess your child's diet.

 Shop smart.
-Do not routinely stock your pantry with sugary or starchy snacks.
+Don't normally stock your pantry with sugary or starchy snacks.
 Buy "fun foods" just for special times.

 Provide a balanced diet, and save foods with sugar or starch for mealtimes.